-- Work with a music publishing company that will identify, negotiate and sign licensing opportunities on your behalf
+- Get a publisher that will find, negotiate and sign licensing opportunities for you

-- Place your body of work in established music libraries that are regularly used by music supervisors and other people sourcing music
+- Place your body of work in music libraries and benefit from the traffic these platforms get

-- Get networking and forge relationships yourself, perhaps start your own business, bypassing labels, publishers and libraries to license your music directly to customers
+- Build relationships yourself, perhaps start your own business, bypassing labels, publishers and libraries to license your music directly to customers

 So stay tuned for more sync advice.
-And in the meantime, why not do some further research into music licensing, library and music publishing companies?
+And in the meantime, why not do some further research into sync, library and music publishing companies?
 The web is your oyster, and it’s an oyster that’s brimming with opportunities…